dreamos82/uwm/README.md

 Dependencies
 ------------
-In order to compile this program needs the following packages:
+In order to compile this program, you need the following packages installed:

 * libx11-dev
 * libmlib2-dev

-To run correctly it also need the following program installed:
+To run correctly it also needs the following program installed:

 * xterm